Evolution of stars with 60 and 200 Msun: predictions for WNh stars in the Milky Way: Ingredients for stellar evolution models

 The most important difference concerning rotation between \texttt{MESA} and \textsc{Genec} is the standardisation. \texttt{MESA} sets stellar rotation as a fraction of the critical \textit{angular} rotational velocity, $\omega$, needed to disrupt the star due to centrifugal forces \citep{paxton13}, i.e.\footnote{In this work, we denote $\Omega$ to the ratio between rotational velocity and critical velocity following the formalism of the line-driven theory \citep{michel04b,puls08,venero24}, whereas for the angular velocity we use the letter $\omega$.}

-where $\Gamma_\text{Edd}$ is the Eddington factor as given by Eq.~\ref{GammaEdd}, i.e., here $\kappa$ is actually the Rosseland mean opacity, calculated as a mass-weighted average in a user-specified optical depth range.
+where $\Gamma_\text{Edd}$ is the total Eddington factor where $\kappa$ is actually the Rosseland mean opacity, calculated as a mass-weighted average in a user-specified optical depth range.

 On the other hand, \textsc{Genec} sets stellar rotation as a fraction of the \textit{linear} rotational velocity ($\Omega_\textsc{Genec}=\varv/\varv_\text{crit}$).
 However, these two fractions are not equivalent because a rotating star loses its spherical shape and becomes oblate, thus meaning that the polar radius and the equatorial radius are not longer the same.
-This effect is not considered in \texttt{MESA} \citep{choi16} but it is in \textsc{Genec}, by means of the Roche-model \citep{ekstrom08,georgy11}.
+Even though both codes incorporate oblate effects, the formal difference between linear and angular velocity is not considered in \texttt{MESA} \citep{choi16} but only in \textsc{Genec}, by means of the Roche-model \citep{ekstrom08,georgy11}.
 According to this, the ratios for the critical angular and linear velocities are related in \textsc{Genec} as